pitcza/event-driven-activity/README.md

     client.sendall(message.encode())
 ```

-Create a function that will send new messages to all the clients that are currently connected to the server
+Create a function that will send new messages to all the clients that are currently connected to the server.
 ```python
 def send_messages_to_all(message):
     for user in clients:
         send_message_to_client(user[1], message)
 ```

-Use `client_handler()` function to handle every client that will join to the server
+Use `client_handler()` function to handle every client that will join to the server.
 ```python
 def client_handler(client):
     while 1: